Henry229/CA_T2A2_webserver/README.md

 ## Schema

-If a FrontEnd team creates a web page and try to connect to my application to talk data they want, each endpoints in my application must return the data to JSON format.
+If a FrontEnd team creates a web page and try to connect to my application to take data they want, each endpoints in my application must return the data to JSON format.
 Schema defines the part that support this return data.

 ## Employee Schema